 The Rise Of Omnichannel Retail

-Analysts say that future of retail lies in a hybrid model, wherein both online and offline retail will function as one single entity.
+Analysts say that the future of retail lies in a hybrid model, wherein both online and offline retail will function as one single entity.
 According to an AT Kearney report, a stunning 95%of sales are achieved by brands that have an offline presence.
 The physical stores could serve as everything from display cases to service centers.
 Even if customers do end up buying online eventually, the source of value creation lies in the physical product sitting at a physical store.
 This reason alone is enough to keep brick-and-mortar stores around for a long time to come.

 The key is to transgress from being just another physical store to one that sells products on multiple sales channels.

 “The big benefit of the flagship stores is that they’re terrific marketing vehicles.
-Not only do those stores tend to be economically successful on their own but they generate a huge lift in incremental shopping to the online store. ” said Jason Goldberg, senior vice-president Razorfish in a Guardian article dated early 2016.
+Not only do those stores tend to be economically successful on their own but they generate a huge lift in incremental shopping to the online store, ” said Jason Goldberg, senior vice-president Razorfish in a Guardian article dated early 2016.

 This synergy that offers buyers a choice of retail channels to make the purchase from, known as omnichannel retail, is a way for brands to provide consumers with options.
 People can choose whether they’d want to visit a store or buy through other channels.
 There are a few other things brands can look into to make this hybrid retail experience seamless: